CERTprogramming/SpecLens-PML/README.md

    - champion promotion via `ct_trigger.py`
    - inference on unseen examples + feedback collection

 5. **Governance verification**

-   Jenkins ensures that a promoted model artifact exists:
+   Jenkins ensures that a promoted champion artifact exists:

    ```
    models/best_model.pkl
    ```

 6. **Artifact archiving**

-   The pipeline archives all key ML artifacts for traceability:
+   Key artifacts are archived for traceability:

    - trained candidate models
    - champion model
    - generated datasets

-To run the CI pipeline:

-1. Install Jenkins locally or use a Jenkins server
-2. Create a new Pipeline project
-3. Connect it to this GitHub repository
-4. Ensure the pipeline uses the included `Jenkinsfile`
-5. Run the build

-Each build will automatically execute the full SpecLens-PML continuous training workflow from scratch.
+Notes:

+- No special plugins are required beyond the standard Jenkins Pipeline setup.
+- Each build represents a simplified CI loop for specification-driven continuous learning.
-This integration demonstrates how a specification-driven ML system can be embedded into a real CI/CD process:

-- dataset generation becomes a CI stage
-- model training becomes an automated job
-- promotion becomes a governance decision
+This integration demonstrates how an ML correctness system can be embedded into a real CI/CD workflow: dataset generation becomes a CI stage, model training becomes automated, and promotion becomes a governance decision.
-- inference produces operational feedback

-Even in a simplified form, this reflects the core principles of modern MLOps deployment pipelines.

 ------------------------------------------------------------------------